DorothyTamYiLing/GWarrange/readme.txt

 $coor=myflk_behave_pheno.txt file from the output
 $genome.size=size of the genome in thousands
 $outdir=path of where the plot will be generated
+$flk.dist=Maximum distance (bp) between the upstream and downstream flanks in the genome for a kmer to be defined as intact kmer (flkdist)

 Pipeline and output files description